 Children’s Healthcare of Atlanta resolves to ensure that its educational mission, and, particularly, its continuing medical education activities are not influenced by the special interests of any corporation or individual associated with its program.
 While having a financial interest or professional affiliation with a corporation does not necessarily influence a speaker’s presentation, the standards of the Accreditation Council for Continuing Medical Education require that this relationship be disclosed to the audience.
 Any potential conflict of interest will be made known to participants at the beginning of the conference.

-Children’s Healthcare of Atlanta is an approved provider of continuing nursing education by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Children’s Healthcare of Atlanta is an approved provider of continuing nursing education by the Alabama State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.